Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 To master all of this, teach your managers that it's okay, and valuable, to take a break when needed and truly reflect.

-I touched earlier on the importance of having a growth mindset.
 It's not enough just to want to grow your managers.
-What if they don't believe they can grow?
-Or if they do, maybe they need to develop the right growth practices.
+They have to believe they can grow, and develop the right growth practices to get there.

-Your managers have to believe they can improve and learn new skills both to succeed in their role and with their team.
+Your managers have to embrace a growth mindset, and learn new skills both to succeed in their role and with their teams.

-Your team won't thrive if you don't believe they can develop new skills.
-They'll be suffocated and bored doing only the same things you currently trust they can do.
-They'll also be held back if you aren't learning the skills necessary to level up as a leader, which will allow you to better support them.
+Instead, they'll feel suffocated and bored doing only the same things they are currently trusted to do.
+They'll also be held back if their manager isn't learning the skills necessary to level up as a leader, because that includes skills for growing their team members.

-Here are 3 growth-related professional development goals for managers:
+Here are 3 growth-minded professional development goals for managers:

 6. Become a regular reader